RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/44-ACT.md

 <sup>13</sup> Then Ananias answered, Lord, I have heard by many of this man, how much evil he hath done to thy saints at Jerusalem:
 <sup>14</sup> And here he hath authority from the chief priests to bind all that call on thy name.
 <sup>15</sup> But the Lord said unto him, Go thy way: for he is a chosen vessel unto me, to bear my name before the Gentiles, and kings, and the children of Israel:
-<sup>16</sup> For I will shew him how great things he must suffer for my name’s sake .
+<sup>16</sup> For I will shew him how great things he must suffer for my name’s sake.
 <sup>17</sup> And Ananias went his way, and entered into the house; and putting his hands on him said, Brother Saul, the Lord, [even] Jesus, that appeared unto thee in the way as thou camest, hath sent me, that thou mightest receive thy sight, and be filled with the Holy Ghost.
 <sup>18</sup> And immediately there fell from his eyes as it had been scales: and he received sight forthwith, and arose, and was baptized.
 <sup>19</sup> And when he had received meat, he was strengthened.
 Then was Saul certain days with the disciples which were at Damascus.